rodneyknaap/atx-turboxt-v3/README.md

 After the 286 I will attempt to integrate the 486 SLC in a subsequent future revision.
 I am also working on a 5150 recreation in a complete modern ATX format, because I want an early 8 bit PC compatible computer which can still support a cassette interface for saving and loading programs.

-Thanks for your interest in this project,
+Thanks for your interest in this project.
+I would appreciate a message if anyone has built this mainboard.

 kind regards,